Marshallb98/NoteTaker/README.md

 node server.js
 ```
 ### Hosted
-The app is hosted using Heroku here at this link: [Heroku Link](https://mysterious-eyrie-18588.herokuapp.com/)
+The app is hosted using Heroku here at this link: [Heroku Link](https://boiling-badlands-43338.herokuapp.com/)

 ### Questions
-If you have any questions feel free to reach out to my on my github account!
+If you have any questions feel free to reach out to me on my github account!